Quick Answer

 Efficient, attentive service

-Result: 32% increase at The Anchor in table turns during peak hours.
+Result: Noticeable lift at The Anchor in table turns during peak hours.

 8. Weather-Responsive Promotions